cloud-gov/cg-site/_kbarticlespages/repository-best-practices.md

 ##### **Cons**
   - Not able to utilize CodeQL for free
-  - Potentially out of compliance with any agency/program transparency initiative
+  - Potentially out of compliance with agency/program transparency initiatives

-## **User Permissions**
+## **Repository User Permissions**

-It is important to designate admin/owner access of the repository to an individual(s) who is either the persistent site owner or a federal employee with the “manager” role within the Pages organization.
+It is important to designate admin/owner access of the repository to one or more individuals who are either the persistent site owners or else federal employees with the “manager” role within the Pages organization.
 It is strongly recommended to not grant admin/owner privileges of the repository to any contractors or other temporary employees.
-This is such due to certain instances where actions will need to be taken by either Pages engineers or customers where it will be necessary to have an active user with admin access to a website's repository.
-Additionally when adding contributors/collaborators to a private repository it should mirror the member count that your organization has within Pages.
+This is because in certain instances where actions will need to be taken by either Pages engineers or by customers that require an active user with admin access to a website's repository.
+Additionally, when adding contributors or collaborators to a private repository it should mirror the member count that your organization has within Pages.
 Please note that removing an organization member from an organization within Pages will **not** automatically remove them from the repository within GitHub.
 They will still retain whatever read/write access they have in GitHub until explicitly removed.

-## **Security**
+## **GitHub Repository Security**

 ### Dependabot

 Dependabot is a useful and highly configurable automated dependency management tool which assists developers with keeping third-party dependencies up-to-date with their latest version.
-It can be extremely beneficial to smaller agencies whose developer teams are limited or in some cases a single developer by reducing maintenance overhead.
-It scans the repository for outdated dependencies and generates pull requests against whatever branch it is enabled on to update them.
-Check out our [knowledge base article on Dependabot](https://cloud.gov/pages/knowledge-base/dependabot-with-pages/#configuring-dependabot) to view how to enable and configure it for your repository.
+This can benefit smaller developer teams by reducing maintenance overhead.
+Dependabot scans the repository for outdated dependencies and generates pull requests against whatever branch it is enabled on to update them.
+Check out our [knowledge base article on Dependabot](https://cloud.gov/pages/knowledge-base/dependabot-with-pages/#configuring-dependabot) to learn how to enable and configure it for your repository.

 ### Branch Protection

 [Branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches) is a security feature within GitHub that limits users with write and push access the ability to push directly to any branch where branch protections are enabled.
 This includes but is not limited to requiring a pull request to merge code, setting the number of pull request reviews required, requiring status checks, dismissing approvals and other configuration options.
 With good branch protection settings you can protect your repository from an attack by a malicious actor with the stolen credentials from a single maintainer of that repository.

-#### *Advanced Feature Settings for GitHub Repository Security*
+#### *Additional Advanced Feature Settings for GitHub Repository Security*

 ### OpenSSF Allstar

 [Allstar](https://github.com/ossf/allstar?tab=readme-ov-file#disabling-unwanted-issues-1) is an open source security tool which monitors organizations and repositories within GitHub for adherence to security best practices and improves the security posture for those organizations.
 It achieves this by continuously scanning repositories for any breach of enabled [security policies](https://github.com/ossf/allstar?tab=readme-ov-file#policies) and then raising an alert for any security remediation findings.
-An alert can be a GitHub issue or another type of configured action and in some instances it can automatically resolve the issue on the admin/owners behalf.
+This alert can be in the form of a GitHub issue or another type of configured action.
+In some instances Allstar can automatically resolve the issue on the admin/owner's behalf.

 ### CodeQL